 This strategy is based on research demonstrating that students do much better in school when they spend their non-school hours engaged in fun, but academically beneficial, activities.
-Through Project Learn, Club staff use all the areas and programs in the Club to create opportunities for these high-yield learning activities, which include leisure reading, writing activities, discussions with knowledgeable adults, helping others, homework help, tutoring and games (such as Scrabble), that develop young people’s cognitive skills.
+Through Project Learn, Club staff use all the areas and programs in the Club to create opportunities for these high-yield learning activities, which include leisure reading, writing activities, discussions with knowledgeable adults, helping others, homework help, tutoring, and games (such as Scrabble) that develop young people’s cognitive skills.
 Project Learn also emphasizes parent involvement and collaboration between Club and school professionals as critical factors in creating the best after-school learning environment for Club members ages 6 to 18.

-Today's youth have a familiarity with technology unlike generations that have preceded them, a skill that is vital to success in school and on the job.
+Today’s youth have a familiarity with technology unlike generations that have preceded them, a skill that is vital to success in school and on the job.
 Yet with more than 8 million young people lacking regular access to a computer, many will be left facing life-long challenges.
 Club Tech, our digital literacy program, aims to make technology accessible, intriguing and fun.
 Through the Club Tech suite of programs, kids learn how to use basic business software, be safe online and learn advanced hardware and networking skills.
-From this basic technical skills curriculum to Game Tech, an introduction to video game development and principles of game design, animation mechanics and software, kids are well prepared to achieve success in school and in their careers.
+From basic technical skills curriculum to Game Tech (an introduction to video game development, principles of game design, animation mechanics and software) kids are well prepared to achieve success in school and in their careers.
 With the support of sponsors Microsoft and Comcast, Boys & Girls Clubs around the world are delivering Club Tech programs to some 1 million kids and teens every year to build digital skills, access technology resources, expand creativity, perform better in school, and eventually take their technology know-how into the workplace.

-Junior Staff assists Club members ages 13 to 18 in exploring a career in youth or human services, particularly Boys & Girls Club work.
-Young people prepare for future roles as human services professionals by participating in career development activities, discovering the importance of community service, building customer service skills and completing a Club apprenticeship.
+Junior Staff assist Club members ages 13 to 18 in exploring a career in youth or human services, particularly Boys & Girls Club work.
+Young people prepare for future roles as human services professionals by participating in career development activities, discovering the importance of community service, building customer service skills, and completing a Club apprenticeship.
 By implementing this program, we make an investment in the development of our Club members’ interpersonal skills, work ethic and sense of community responsibility.

-The Power Hour materials provide practical tips and best practices for recognition and incentives, behavior management, volunteer recruitment and training, collaboration with other organizations and use of technology and the Internet.
+The Power Hour materials provide practical tips and best practices for recognition and incentives, behavior management, volunteer recruitment and training, collaboration with other organizations, and use of technology and the Internet.

 The Money Matters Facilitator’s Guide provides Club staff and volunteers with basic financial information and instructions for the small-group activities that are easy to implement.
-The fun, attractive Teen Personal Finance Guide contains practical tips and activities to help teens learn to balance a checkbook, create a budget and save and invest for college and retirement.
+The fun, attractive Teen Personal Finance Guide contains practical tips and activities to help teens learn to balance a checkbook, create a budget, and save and invest for college and retirement.
 The Money Matters website helps teens build their money management skills through interactive activities, games and tools such as a savings and financial aid calculator to help them plan for college.

-CareerLaunch encourages Club members ages 13 to 18 to assess their skills and interests, explore careers, make sound educational decisions and prepare to join our nation's work force.
+CareerLaunch encourages Club members ages 13 to 18 to assess their skills and interests, explore careers, make sound educational decisions, and prepare to join our nation’s work force.
 Club staff or volunteers use the Career Exploration Quick Reference Guide to work with teens individually or in small groups to build their job-search skills and job readiness.
 The easy-to-read CareerLaunch Teen Tips is pocket sized and full of practical job-hunting advice for young people.
-The CareerLaunch website provides Club teens, staff and volunteers with online career exploration, college and job search information and interactive activities.
-Mentoring, job shadowing and training opportunities round out the program
+The CareerLaunch website provides Club teens, staff, and volunteers with online career exploration, college and job search information, and interactive activities.
+Mentoring, job shadowing, and training opportunities round out the program.

-This program is designed to enhance each Club member's engagement with learning by providing consistent support from caring and trusted adults in developing the academic, emotional and social skills needed to achieve academic success.
-This program uses the early warning signals -- attendance, behavior and course failure -- to identify youth at risk of dropping out of school.
+This program is designed to enhance each Club member’s engagement with learning by providing consistent support from caring and trusted adults in developing the academic, emotional and social skills needed to achieve academic success.
+This program uses the early warning signals — attendance, behavior, and course failure — to identify youth at risk of dropping out of school.